 Ravi Savania was recently appointed lecturer in Pharmacy Practice.

 Cathy Naylor joined RSOP in 2016 as a teacher practitioner two days a week.
 She works half her time as an Education Programme Director Pharmacist at Oxford University Hospitals where she co-manages the training of 10 pre-registration pharmacists and has a clinical role on a Specialist Surgical Ward at the Churchill Hospital.
 Cathy has previously worked in Acute General Medicine, Neurosciences and Stroke at the John Radcliffe.
 She is passionate about teaching and is also an associate lecturer at Oxford Brookes University on the Non-Medical Prescriber’s course.

 All our Teacher-Practitioners spend part of their time practising as pharmacists in either hospital or community pharmacy and the other part teaching pharmacy students.
-Currently, our Teacher-Practitioner team also includes Dr Caroline Parkhurst (Day Lewis Pharmacy), Shabina Azmi (Boots Pharmacy), Jennifer Cockerell (Buckinghamshire Healthcare NHS Trust) and Mona Qassim (Berkshire Healthcare NHS Foundation Trust).
+Currently, our Teacher-Practitioner team also includes Dr Caroline Parkhurst (Day Lewis Pharmacy) and Mona Qassim (Berkshire Healthcare NHS Foundation Trust).
 Some colleagues are also pre-registration tutors so they help and advise students on their applications for employment.

-Sophie Oduyale and Flavia Yousaf have also recently joined the team as Graduate Teaching Assistants.
-They are registered pharmacists and assist with teaching in the department as well as working on their respective PhD projects.
-Sophie is currently working on investigating intravenous drug compatability in hospital practice and Flavia is researching knowledge and behaviours of pregnant women to tackle antimicrobial resistance.
+Sophie Oduyale and Flavia Yousaf joined the team as Graduate Teaching Assistants in 2016.
+They are also registered pharmacists and assist with teaching in the department as well as working on their respective PhD projects.
+Sophie is currently working on investigating intravenous drug compatibility in hospital practice and Flavia’s project is focused on antimicrobial resistance and antibiotic use in pregnancy.